davidjosearaujo/dissertation/docs/Wireless Broadband Alliance/5G and Wi-Fi RAN Convergence.md

 # 3.6 Support for Wi-Fi Only Devices
 Current 3GPP standard does not define architecture to support Wi-Fi only devices without USIM connecting to 5G Core.

-The UE is shown as a dual radio device supporting both 3GPP and non- 3GPP radio per reference architectures in TS 23.501 clause 4.2.8.2, even though connectivity over the 3GPP access is shown as optional
+The UE is shown as a **dual radio device supporting both 3GPP and non-3GPP radio** per reference architectures in TS 23.501 clause 4.2.8.2, even though connectivity over the 3GPP access is shown as optional

+It supports **EAP-AKA'** and **5G-AKA** authentication methods for UE authentication over both 3GPP and non-3GPP access in PLMN networks.

 **A UE is required to support SIM based identity (SUPIbased or IMSI) and SIM credentials to connect to 5G Core over WLAN access.**